 The general fund is the chief operating fund of the Town.
-At the end of the current fiscal year, unassigned fund balance of the general fund was \$799,148, which is 74% of the governmental funds.
+At the end of the current fiscal year, unassigned fund balance of the general fund was \$844,197, which is 75% of the governmental funds.
 As a measure of the general fund's liquidity, it may be useful to compare both unassigned fund balance and total fund balance to total expenditures.
-Unassigned fund balance represents 41% of total general fund expenditures while the total general fund balance represents 56% of total general fund expenditures.
+Unassigned fund balance represents 39% of total general fund expenditures.

-The fund balance of the Town's general fund increased by \$305,477 in the current fiscal year.
+The fund balance of the Town's general fund increased by \$43,612 in the current fiscal year.